The State of Organic Marketing in 2022

 Organizations are waking up to the value of SEO, and it’s here to stay.
 To name a few reasons why this shift is occurring:

-- Organic search delivers over half of all trackable website traffic
+- Organic search delivers over of all trackable website traffic

-- Customers click through at a higher rate on organic results than on paid media
+- Customers click through at a on organic results than on paid media

-The COVID-19 pandemic has only emphasized the importance of the digital experience, as in-person events shut down and customers turned online to find the answers to their questions.
-It also disrupted the workplace (opens in a new tab), sending remote teams scrambling to maintain productivity and morale.
-This happened in tandem with changing investment priorities (opens in a new tab) from the C-suite, both from a budget and headcount perspective.
+The has only emphasized the importance of the digital experience, as in-person events shut down and customers turned online to find the answers to their questions.
+It also , sending remote teams scrambling to maintain productivity and morale.
+This happened in tandem with from the C-suite, both from a budget and headcount perspective.

-Despite the pandemic, the majority of marketers are growing SEO investment right now—they know that the customer journey increasingly starts and ends online, and they want to capture some of billions of searches occurring every day.
+Despite the pandemic, the majority of marketers are right now—they know that the customer journey increasingly starts and ends online, and they want to capture some of billions of searches occurring every day.

-In this report, you’ll learn about the state of organic marketing in 2021 and where it’s headed going into 2022.
-We asked hundreds of top marketers all about their organic programs, from headcount to process to technology.
+We surveyed hundreds of top marketers all about their organic programs, from headcount to process to technology.
 Then we analyzed their responses to answer critical questions that will inform organic marketing strategy next year and beyond.

 Changing sentiment on a variety of topics due to the COVID-19 pandemic